Asus S510UN-EH76 Review

 If you’re looking for a laptop around the $900 mark, with main priorities on storage and screen size, the Asus VivoBook S510UN-EH76 checks all those boxes.
 Backed by a hybrid SSD and HDD storage setup, an 8th Gen i7, and 8GB of RAM, performance will never be an issue.

 The biggest tradeoff comes down to battery life, and even then, it isn’t that horrible.
 It would, however, be nice if it kept the tradition of all day battery life that has been kept by previous iterations of the VivoBook.
-All said, you’re looking at a near-perfect Windows laptop for the average user that is worth serious consideration for both work and play.
+All said, you’re looking at a near-perfect Windows laptop for the average user, making the Asus S510UN-EH76 worth a long look as you shop around for a laptop for both work and play.